infojunkie

 Visualizing musical tunings in the browser

 One of my recurring intellectual joys is to learn about the deep connections between music and mathematics.
-About a decade ago, I discovered the amazing work of Gareth Loy, “Musimathics: The Mathematical Foundations of Music”, a generous 2-volume overview of the mathematics and physics underlying many...
+About a decade ago, I discovered the amazing work of Gareth Loy, “Musimathics: A Guided Tour of the Mathematics of Music”, a generous 2-volume overview of the mathematics and...

 • Dec 6, 2020